Azure/Real-Time-Transactions-Hackathon/05-challenge05.md

 Your team must:

-1. Improve the SemanticFunction to use contextual knowledge that you provide it, and to improve the handling of numbers.
+1. Improve the SemanticFunction to only use contextual knowledge that you provide it, and to improve the handling of numbers.

 ### Hints